KareemSayed1232/Decoupled-Adaptive-RAG-Engine/README.md

 This engine employs a multi-stage RAG pipeline that incorporates several advanced techniques to enhance accuracy and relevance.

--   **Query Expansion with HyDE (Hypothetical Document Embeddings)**
-    -   Before retrieval, the engine uses a smaller LLM to generate a hypothetical document that perfectly answers the user's question.
-Both the original query and this hypothetical document are embedded, significantly improving the semantic richness of the search query and leading to more relevant initial document retrieval.
+-   **Query Expansion with HyDE (Hypothetical Document Embeddings)**: Before retrieval, the engine uses a smaller LLM to generate a hypothetical document that answers the user's question.
+Embedding both the query and this document significantly improves the semantic richness of the search.

--   **Hybrid Search (Dense + Sparse Retrieval)**
-    -   The system does not rely on a single retrieval method.
-It combines the strengths of dense, semantic search (using **FAISS**) with traditional sparse, keyword-based search (using **BM25**).
-The results are merged to ensure that both semantic meaning and specific keywords (like acronyms or names) are captured.
+-   **Hybrid Search (Dense + Sparse Retrieval)**: The system combines the strengths of dense, semantic search (FAISS) with traditional sparse, keyword-based search (BM25) to ensure both meaning and specific terms are captured.

--   **Cross-Encoder Reranking**
-    -   The initial set of retrieved documents is passed through a powerful cross-encoder model.
-Unlike basic vector similarity, a cross-encoder directly compares the query and each document together, providing a much more accurate relevance score.
-This is a critical step to filter out noise and promote the best possible context for the LLM.
+-   **Cross-Encoder Reranking**: A powerful cross-encoder model directly compares the query and each retrieved document, providing a much more accurate relevance score to filter out noise and promote the best possible context.

--   **Adaptive Context Strategy (The Core Innovation)**
-    -   This is the "adaptive" part of the engine.
-Instead of naively stuffing all retrieved documents into the prompt, the `ContextBuilder` uses the top reranker score to make an intelligent decision:
+-   **Adaptive Context Strategy**: The engine uses the top reranker score to make an intelligent decision: provide a rich context for high-confidence results, summarize low-confidence results to distill key facts, or reject the context entirely to prevent hallucination.
-        -   **High Confidence:** If the top document's score is above a set threshold, the engine assumes high relevance and provides the LLM with a rich context from multiple top documents.
-        -   **Low Confidence (Summarization for Distillation):** If the score is below the threshold, the engine assumes the context might be noisy.
-It summarizes the top few documents to distill the key facts, providing a concise and factually-grounded context to the LLM while minimizing distraction.
-        -   **No Confidence (Rejection):** If the score is critically low, the engine provides no context at all, preventing the LLM from hallucinating based on irrelevant information and allowing it to inform the user that the question is out of scope.

 ## Technology Stack